Healthy eating 1.

 While some diets, like the Mediterranean diet, include small amounts of alcohol, moderation is key.

-• Guidelines: Limit alcohol to no more than 2 glasses of red wine (or equivalent) per day, and only with meals.
+Guidelines: Limit alcohol to no more than 2 glasses of red wine (or equivalent) per day, and only with meals.
+If you don’t drink, DON’T start!

-• Why limit?
+Why limit?
 Alcohol adds empty calories, strains the liver, and can disrupt sleep and metabolism.
-For non-drinkers, there’s no need to start.
 Recent publications indicate increased risks of cancer and other diseases from even low alcohol consumption.

-8. Eat mindfully.
+8. Mindfull eating.
 Be aware of what we eat.

-9. Aim towards eating 3 healthy meals a day.
+9. Have 3 healthy meals a day.
 Eat within a 10 -hour window.

 Have three nutritious meals a day, within a ten hour window.
 Eat a strong breakfast (if you are usually hungry in the morning) as there is evidence that that in the mornings there is increased micronutrient absorption, optimal insulin response, and increased energy consumption.
 Some who practice intermittent fasting successfully suggest that it is best to skip dinner rather than breakfast.